CRNCwork/.github/profile/README.md

 10) Stop weakening the body; remove chairs, avoid most sitting; continuously strengthen your [musculoskeletal system](https://en.wikipedia.org/wiki/Human_musculoskeletal_system).

-11) Minimalism is gratitude.
+11) Minimalism = gratitude.
 Ditch all vulnerabilities causing worry.
-Give stuff away; don't be owned by your stuff.
+Give stuff away; don't rest or be owned by your stuff.

 12) As you go thru each day CONTINUOUS COMPOUND mental discipline; focus on the NOWNESS of improvement discipline.